sebastianedberg/v5-aep-sdk-partner-demo/README.md

 ## Disclaimer

-This project is solely to be seen as a demo app of the v5 capabilities and accelerator and not a production ready implementation.
+This project is solely to be seen as a demo app of the AEP SDK capabilities and accelerator and not a production ready implementation.

-## SDK V5
+## AEP SDK

 In this demo app you will be using the [Adobe Experience Platform SDK for iOS or Android](https://aep-sdks.gitbook.io/docs/).
 The SDK will support more platforms to come like React Native.